Storm-07/FREE-Automated-Trader/README.md

 4. test and deploy pipedream workflow
 5. open tradingview window to how your macro was setup and make sure your indicator is active and sends buy/sell alerts

-As mentioned before, pipedream only permits 100 inputs a day which is 50 trades so keep this in mind.
+As mentioned before, pipedream only permits 100 inputs a day which is 50 trades so keep this in mind (unless you pay for a better package which defeats the purpose of this project).
 Enjoy and good luck trading!